eduk8s-tests/lab-jupyter-on-k8s-01/workshop/content/exercises/03-using-containers.md

 The other notebooks include other language kernels, or have a range of additional Python packages pre-installed in the image to save you needing to install them yourself.

-In this workshop environment we can't use ``docker`` or ``podman`` to directly run these images in a container, but the process would involving running the following command:
+In this workshop environment we can't use ``docker`` or ``podman`` to directly run these images in a container, but the process would involve running the following command:

 ```
 $ docker run -p 8888:8888 jupyter/minimal-notebook